Nico Rosberg: Personal background and education

 Rosberg was raised in the Wiesbaden district of Nordenstadt in the first four weeks of his life, before living between the principality of Monaco and the Spanish island of Ibiza.
 He was educated at the International School of Nice and the International School of Monaco.
 Rosberg was encouraged to pursue ventures in academia and sports.
 He was taught five languages: English, French, German, Italian and Spanish, but not Finnish or Swedish, as his father considered those other languages more important for Nico's life and career.
 Rosberg enjoyed studying mathematics and science, and passed all of his examinations except history.
 He graduated with an average grade of 1.2 in 2002.

 Rosberg married interior designer Vivian Sibold at a civil ceremony in Monaco on 11 July 2014.
-They have two children, Alaïa (born 2015) and Naila (born 2017), and run a creamery shop in Ibiza.
-He is a fan of the German football club FC Bayern Munich, played for the Monaco national tennis team, and formerly competed in triathlon events; these skills allowed him to save a five-year-old child from drowning in Monaco.
+They have two children, and run a creamery shop in Ibiza.
+He is a fan of the German football club Bayern Munich, played for the Monaco national tennis team, and formerly competed in triathlon events; these skills allowed him to save a five-year-old child from drowning in Monaco.